Join us at Monster SCALE Summit for 50+ engineering talks and trainings | Free & online March 11-12 | Register now

 To learn more about your California privacy rights, please visit https://oag.ca.gov/privacy/privacy-laws.

-• you can opt-out from receiving emails from us by clicking the “unsubscribe” link within the email; and
+• you can opt-out from receiving emails from us by clicking the “unsubscribe” link or using other opt-out options provided in the marketing communications we send; and

-• you can delete and correct any information available in your account, through your account settings.
+• you can access, correct, or delete information available in your account, through your account settings; and

 (J) AUTHORIZED AGENTS